thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/trusted-authentication.md

 ![]({{ site.baseurl }}/images/authentication.png "Authentication flow")

-A user already logged into client-application interacts with a ThoughtSpot embed point which launches the following sequence:
+A user already logged into the client application interacts with a ThoughtSpot embed point which launches the following sequence:

 1. The client-side application requests a user token from the trusted authenticator.